 Instead of stressing your brains out at the annual sales, or falling asleep at the predictable blockbuster Boxing Day movie release – you could head the beach and enjoy some beach cricket, beverages, and leftover sandwiches.
 With some great beach shades, and easy pitch shelters available – you can enjoy a day out, recovering from the stress of the season in the cool of the shade.

-Keep that fierce sun off the family with the Hollie & Harrie Beach Shade.
+Keep that fierce sun off the family with a Hollie & Harrie Beach Shade.
 Looks great, doesn’t it?
 Image: Hollie & Harrie.

 and, most importantly, stay safe!